paravsingla/paravsingla.github.io/now.md

 ### Work:

-I am an Associate Software Engineer at a very large association which creates, among other things, processors for mobile devices.
+I am a Software Engineer at a very large organization which creates, among other things, processors for mobile devices.

-### College:
+### Teaching:

-I graduated this year.
-(Yay!)
+I work as a coding educator for a couple of startups.

 ### Freelancing:

-I've started taking freelance projects again now.
-I'm currently building an LMS for a company.
+I've stopped taking freelance projects.

 ### Music: